 - CalRecycle Case Study Template (Adobe PDF, 796 KB).
 This document provides a format to compile the program information and data necessary to systematically evaluate and compare programs.
 Currently, information on existing program is not consistently tracked and evaluated.
 Anyone developing a product recycling program is encouraged to review the template for ideas on information to collect to track program performance.

 - Jobs Analysis Template (Excel 2007, 110 KB).
 This document represents an approach that can be used to estimate the actual or anticipated job impacts of product management programs by sector (public/private), then by job category.
 The tool is designed to allow the user to enter actual or known numbers, or, as is commonly the case, estimates, based on clearly-stated assumptions.
 Please see the tab labeled "Instructions" to learn how to use this tool most effectively.

-- PSI's Cost Savings and Expanded Service Calculator (Excel 2007, file size unknown).
+- PSI's Cost Savings and Expanded Service Calculator (Excel,26 KB).
 The Product Stewardship Institute (PSI) developed a Cost Savings and Expanded Service Calculator that can be used by local governments to compute direct cost savings and potential cost avoidances of undertaking similar programs.
 Other tools and resources can be found at PSI's Financial Benefits from Product Stewardship website.